kubernetes/enhancements/keps/sig-apps/1847-autoremove-statefulset-pvcs/README.md

 volumes created by the StatefulSet are no longer needed and can be automatically reclaimed.

-The user would set the `PersistentVolumeClaimDeletePolicy` as `DeleteOnStatefulSetDelete` which would ensure that the PVCs created automatically during the StatefulSet activation is deleted once the StatefulSet is deleted.
+The user would set the `PersistentVolumeClaimDeletePolicy` as `DeleteOnStatefulSetDeletionOnly` which would ensure that the PVCs created automatically during the StatefulSet activation is deleted once the StatefulSet is deleted.